George Whyte-Melville: Memorials

 At the instigation of Whyte-Melville's mother, Lady Catherine Melville, a memorial fountain to him was erected by public subscription in Market Street, St Andrews, Fife, in 1880.
 The three-tier cascading fountain is about 14 foot (427 cm) high, composed of sandstone and Dalbeattie granite.
 It features four marble plaques dedicated to Whyte-Melville, which show his bust, the family coat of arms, the arms of the Coldstream Guards, and a memorial inscription.
 Due to corrosion of its internal pipes, it fell into disuse – possibly in the 1930s – and was treated as a flower bed for many decades.
 A local councillor and the St Andrews Merchants' Association led a campaign that ended in its resuming function as a fountain on Wednesday 8 July 2015.

+The novelist Rosemary Sutcliff said in her memoir Blue Remembered Hills (1983) that her first complete (and unpublished) novel Wild Sunrise was 'as Victorian-English as anything in Whyte-Melville's The Gladiators.
+This early work went on to be reworked as her award-winning The Eagle of the Ninth (1954), on which she based her highly successful writing career.

 Books by Whyte-Melville

 The list is based on the "complete list of Whyte-Melville's writings" presented in the 1898 edition of "Riding Recollections".